-All are invited to support the Cathedral's work to share God's love, hope and peace this Christmas.
-Make your gift online at give2wnc.org/2022christmas or by texting the dollar amount you wish to give to 202-856-9005
+All are invited to support the Cathedral's ministry of sharing God's love, hope, and peace this Christmas season.

+Make your gift as the plate is passed, online at cathedral.org/give, by texting the dollar amount you wish to give to 202-856-9005, or scanning the QR code at left.